 This Statement of Intent recognises that safety for Aucklanders is more than Deaths and Serious Injuries.
 It's also about how people feel as they move around Tāmaki Makaurau.
 So, we will seek to understand where and why people feel unsafe and will investigate a risk-based approach to measuring harm beyond actual deaths and serious injuries to holistically improve AT's transport safety decisions.
-This will include developing a framework for measuring perceptions of safety overlayed with actual deaths and serious injuries to focus improvements.
+This will include developing a framework for measuring perceptions of safety overlayed with actual deaths and serious injuries and use the reporting of these measures to focus improvements.